straw-wave/gb-basics/README.md

 ## Roulette games:

 * `roulette-1.html` - The first version.
 The game counts the number of shots.
+* `roulette-gb.html` - The example from the Geek Brains website.
+* `roulette-3.html` - The second version:
+  * Now the game asks whether a user wants to play the game.
+  * The game asks users whether they want to continue playing in case if the previous round was successful.
+  * The game calls users' names in case if they quit playing.

 ## P.S.
 * `cat.html` - Verify the cat's essence.